-The project offers an in-depth analysis into the CAP – Common Agricultural Policy of the European Commission.
+The project offers an in-depth analysis into the EU CAP, Common Agricultural Policy.

 Goals and themes

-The aim of the project is to inform about the Common Agricultural Policy (CAP) and its support, raising awareness on the key topics relevant to the CAP, with particular attention to the new programming period for a transition to a zero-emission agri-food sector.
+The aim of the project is to inform about the CAP and its support tools, raising awareness on the key topics relevant to the CAP, with particular attention to the new 2023-2027 programming period for a transition toward a zero-emission agri-food sector.

 F-FAIRCAP offers citizens, students, and farmers an in-depth look into the contribution of the CAP in supporting mitigation and adaptation to climate change.

-Increasing the number of Italian citizens aware of the expected contribution from the agri-food sector in order to fight against climate change and to reduce greenhouse gas emissions;
+To increase the number of Italian citizens aware of the expected contributions from the agri-food sector in order to oppose climate change and to reduce greenhouse gas emissions.

-informing and raising awareness of the measures envisaged in the CAP 2023-2027, and in the National Strategic Plan, with a focus on climate change and environmental protection;
+To inform and raise awareness on the measures envisaged in the 2023-2027 CAP, and in the National Strategic Plan, with a focus on climate change and environmental protection.

-raising the number of citizens – especially young people – aware of the CAP support for small / medium-sized entrepreneurs and that environmental sustainability is the most competitive way of diversifying income.
+To increase the number of citizens – especially young people – aware of the CAP support for small / medium-sized entrepreneurs and about the fact that environmental sustainability is the most competitive way of diversifying income.

 Support for rural areas and communities.

-20 thematic webinars: webinars to raise public awareness on the contribution of the CAP to environmental sustainability and climate resilience and on the potential of organic farming.
+20 thematic online webinars: to raise public awareness on the contribution of the CAP to environmental sustainability and climate resilience and on the potentials of organic farming.

-Competition and Prize: the prize is dedicated to 30 schools and is open to circular economy initiatives linked to the agri-food sector.
-The prize, which will select 5 schools made up of a delegation of 4 students and a teacher, consists in a study visit to the Castelporziano Presidential Estate in Rome.
+Competition and Prize: the prize is dedicated to 30 schools all over Italy and is open to circular economy initiatives linked to the agri-food sector.
+The competition will select 5 schools which will be invited, with delegations of 4 students and 1 teacher for each selected school, to a study visit to the Italian Head of State Castelporziano Presidential Estate, just outside Rome.

-Final event: Final event: final conference in Rome, where the results and proposals of the F-Faircap project will be presented.
+Final event: final conference in Rome, to publicly present the results and proposals of the F-FAIRCAP project.

-Co-funded by the European Union.
-Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or European Commission's DG AGRI.
+Views and opinions expressed are those of the authors only and do not necessarily reflect those of the European Union or European Commission's DG AGRI.
 Neither the European Union nor the granting authority can be held responsible for them.